By Mark Carey

 ANGRY FEEDBACK WITHOUT LEGAL FOUNDATION

-In response to my first article I received several angry email responses informing I was wrong about what is cancel culture and accused me of perpetuating whiteness.
-But none of the objections to the article provided a legal basis to support the continued use and protection of cancel culture at work.
+In response to my first article, I received several angry email responses informing I was wrong about what is cancel culture and accused me of perpetuating whiteness.
+However, none of the objections to the article provided a legal basis to support the continued use and protection of cancel culture at work.
 This is my point.
-Proponents of cancel culture are not even understanding the legal issues or just ignore them entirely in order to perpetuate their narrative.
-Social movements must have a footing in the rule of law, otherwise they do not and will not survive.
-Advocates of cancel culture never cite any legal basis to support its existence but for the fact it just IS and we should all heed to it.
+Proponents of cancel culture do not even understand the legal issues or just ignore them entirely to perpetuate their narrative.
+Social movements must have a footing in the rule of law, otherwise, they do not and will not survive.
+Advocates of cancel culture never cite any legal basis to support its existence but for the fact it just IS and we should all heed it.

 THE FUTURE OF CANCEL CULTURE AT WORK

-The future of cancel culture at work will definitely result in lawsuits against individuals based on reverse discrimination.
-Now currently, only a select number of federal statutes provide individual liability, particularly 42 USC 1981.
+The future of cancel culture at work will result in lawsuits against individuals based on reverse discrimination.
+Now, only a select number of federal statutes provide individual liability, particularly 42 USC 1981.
 Section 1981, as it is commonly referred to, is a post-civil war reconstruction statute to protect and enfranchise early African Americans to own land of their own and to contract for business purposes, both of which did not previously exist.
-Today, employment lawyers, including myself, use Section 1981 to combat race discrimination in the workplace of any kind, whether Brown, Black, White, Hispanic, LatinX, Asian.
-Congress and the courts have never specified which race was protected by the statute; actually the word race was never mentioned in the statutory wording.
+Today, employment lawyers, including myself, use Section 1981 to combat race discrimination in the workplace of any kind, whether Brown, Black, White, Hispanic, Latino, or Asian.
+Congress and the courts have never specified which race was protected by the statute; actually, the word race was never mentioned in the statutory wording.
 Although it did set the standard to measure against, as is enjoyed by white citizens.
 42 USC Section 1981 states specifically,

 (b) For purposes of this section, the term make and enforce contracts includes the making, performance, modification, and termination of contracts, and the enjoyment of all benefits, privileges, terms, and conditions of the contractual relationship.